-10 Australia Aid has committed AU\$4.19 mn for direct financial support to the CCCCC.
-The European Commission has provided €8 mn for the execution of a CARIFORUM programme on climate change which will significantly increase climate and coral reef monitoring and early warning systems as well as fund adaptation pilots.
-CDB is also contributing USD470,250 from its SDF to fund technical services for the development of a pipeline of climate change investment projects.
-Climate Development Knowledge Network is supporting the development of a risk management framework for decision making in 2-3 states (£405,000).
-In total £16.27 mn has been committed to the IP through CCCCC to date [Department for International Development's (DFID's) contribution being 30% of this sum].
+10 Australia Aid has committed AU\$4.19 mill for direct financial support to the CCCCC.
+The EC have provided &m for the execution of a CARIFORUM programme on climate change which will significantly increase climate and coral reef monitoring and early warning systems as well as fund adaptation pilots.
+The Caribbean Development Bank (CDB) is also contributing USD 470,250 from its Special Development Fund to fund technical services for the development of a pipeline of CC investment projects.
+CDKN are supporting the development of a risk management framework for decision making in 2-3 states (£405,000), In total £16.27 m has been committed to the IP through CCCCC to date (DFID's contribution being 30% of this sum).